Mobile Cloud Business Process Management System for the Internet of Things: A Survey: Introduction

 In the last decade, Workflow Management Systems (WfMS) have become one of the major components of service composition.
-Among the different WfMS, Business Process Management Systems (BPMS) have been broadly accepted the de facto approaches in WfMS \cite{Dumas2013}, mainly because of the availability of tools and international standards such as Business Process Execution Language (BPEL) \cite{Jordan2007BPEL} and Business Process Model and Notation (BPMN) \cite{BPMN2}.
-BPMS are {\it ``generic software system(s) that is driven by explicit process designs to enact and manage operational business processes.
-The system should be process-aware and generic in the sense that it is possible to modify the processes it supports.
-The process designs are often graphical and the focus is on structured processes that need to handle many cases"} \cite{Aalst2003}.
-BPMS can provide the highly integrated platforms to manage comprehensive entities and activities involved in IoT systems.
-BPMS also provide self-managed behaviour in various IoT applications such as smart home system \cite{Loke2003,Chang2008}, crowd computing \cite{Kucherbaev2013}, Wireless Sensor Network \cite{Sungur2013}, heating, ventilating and air conditioning (HVAC) system \cite{Tranquillini2012}, mobile healthcare \cite{Peng2014} and so on.
-BPMS let users (e.g. system administrators, domain scientists, regular end users) to easily manage the overall IoT system without getting involved in the low-level complex programming languages.
+Among the different WfMS, Business Process Management Systems (BPMS) have been broadly accepted the de facto approaches in WfMS \cite{Dumas2013}, mainly because of the availability of tools and international standards such as Business Process Execution Language (BPEL) \cite{Jordan2007BPEL}, Business Process Model and Notation (BPMN) \cite{Model2011BPMN} and XML Process Definition Language (XPDL) \cite{WfMC2012}.
+BPMS are~ {\it ``generic software system(s) that is driven by explicit process designs to enact and manage operational business processes"} \cite{Aalst2003}.~ BPMS can provide the highly integrated platforms to manage comprehensive entities and activities involved in IoT systems.
+BPMS also provide self-managed behaviour in various IoT applications such as smart home system \cite{Loke2003,Chang2008}, crowd computing \cite{Kucherbaev2013}, Wireless Sensor Network \cite{Sungur2013}, heating, ventilating and air conditioning (HVAC) system \cite{Tranquillini2012}, mobile healthcare \cite{Peng2014} and so on.~ BPMS let users (e.g. system administrators, domain scientists, regular end users) to easily manage the overall IoT system without getting involved in the low-level complex programming languages.
 Hence, they can focus on modelling the behaviour and business processes of the things.
-Furthermore, with the optimised process model, the IoT system can provide self-adaptation in which it can autonomously react to or prevent the events based on runtime context information \cite{Chandler2015}.
+Furthermore, with the optimised process model, the IoT system can provide self-adaptation in which it can autonomously react to or prevent the events based on runtime context information \cite{Chandler2015}.~ Below, we summarise a few use cases of IoT-driven BPMS.

-Although BPMS have been used in IoT environments, many challenges have not yet been broadly covered.
-BPMS involve model {\it design}, {\it implementation}, {\it deployment} and {\it management \& optimisation} phases.
-Each phase involves different requirements and challenges.
-In this paper, we provide a comprehensive review on state-of-the-art of BPMS for IoT.~ We identify the open challenges and propose a system design that addresses the requirements ~by using Mobile Cloud Computing (MCC) technology.